Adidas has three new pairs of headphones for running and workouts, which should you buy?

 As well as noise cancelling, Adidas Z.N.E.
 01 ANC feature an 'Awareness Mode' that lets in some ambient sound so you can 'stay in touch with your surroundings.'
 This is a very standard feature on noise cancelling buds; in fact I can't remember the last day I had ANC headphones that didn't feature this.
 A choice of ear-tips mean fit should be good no matter how weird your ears are.

 Battery life?
-It's a solid but not amazing 4.5 hours with ANC turned on.
+It's a solid but not game-changing 4.5 hours with ANC turned on.
 The battery case adds a further 15.5 hours by recharging the buds when you put them in it.

 Adidas Z.N.E.
 01 – the cheap buds